nbari/httpredis/README.md

         server redis2 10.0.1.12:6379
         server redis3 10.0.1.13:6379

-This works very good, but if the Redis cluster is configured to use TLS, the `option tcp-check` doesn't work since it doesn't support TLS.
+This works very good, but if Redis is configured to use TLS, the `option tcp-check` doesn't work since it doesn't support TLS.